loloxwg/hugo-academic/content/home/experience.md

     location: Shanghai
     date_start: '2021-08-19'
     date_end: '2022-06-15'
-    description:  Design and develop backend services of the storage management system for the internal datasets using Golan
+    description:  Design and develop backend services of the storage management system for the internal datasets using Golang.
   - title: Research Assistant
     company:  School of Automation
     company_url: ''